- Getting Ideas for Your Online Business in the UK

 Traditional online store

-You manufacture your own products, store them, advertise them on your website (or other channels), and sell them to customers.
+You manufacture your products, store them, advertise them on your website (or other channels), and sell them to customers.

-You can establish your company in the UK, have a factory in China to produce your products with minimal expenses.
+You can establish your company in the UK, and have a factory in China to produce your products with minimal expenses.
 Then you sell them to local markets or other developed foreign markets (like the US).
-Other than websites, you can make use of available online marketplaces, and social media to advertise your own goods.
+Other than websites, you can make use of available online marketplaces, and social media to advertise your goods.

 This business model has been applied worldwide.
 It is suitable if your company runs a retail business.
 Here is how it works: